-Types of Printing
+Types of Commercial Printing

 Digital - Digital printing refers to methods of printing from a digital-based image directly to a variety of media.
 It usually refers to professional printing where small-run jobs from desktop publishing and other digital sources are printed using large-format and/or high-volume laser or inkjet printers.